AaltoPML/node-BNN-covariate-shift/index.md

 Overall, larger \\(\gamma\\) makes the probability mass of the distribution less concentrated.

-Interestingly, hot posteriors have been used in classical Bayesian statistics to alleviate model misspecification [cite].
+Interestingly, hot posteriors have been used in classical Bayesian statistics to alleviate model misspecification [6].
 One can view covariate shift as a model misspecification problem, since we use a model trained under different assumptions about the statistics of the data.

 # Experiments

 ## Small experiments

 In the small experiments, we compare the corruption robustness of two node-BNNs with a simple ConvNet architecture.
 One model has a low latent entropy and the other has a higher latent entropy.
-We trained both models on the CIFAR-10 dataset [cite] and evaluated them on the CIFAR-10-C dataset [cite] consisting of the corrupted versions of the images from the test set of CIFAR-10. **In the plot below, we can see that the high latent entropy model is indeed more robust against corruptions than the low latent entropy model.**
+We trained both models on CIFAR-10 [7] and evaluated them on CIFAR-10-C [1] consisting of the corrupted versions of the images from the test set of CIFAR-10. **In the plot below, we can see that the high latent entropy model is indeed more robust against corruptions than the low latent entropy model.**

 <p align="center">
 <img src="./assets/nll16_32_all_conv_error.svg" alt="drawing" width="40%" max-width="400px">